Skip to content

 Can I roll over a 401(k) or IRA into an annuity?

 Yes.
 You can roll over qualified funds tax-free into an annuity to secure guaranteed income.
-Learn more in our rollover guide.
+See how to transfer a profit-sharing plan to an annuity or review non-spousal inherited IRA rules if applicable.

 How do annuities compare to the 4% rule?